Welcome to our Frequently Asked Shipping Questions!

 How do I calculate the chargeable value on my freight for international shipments?

-To calculate the volumetric weight, you need to multiply the three dimensions in inches (length, width and height) and divide the result with the dimensional factor 166, which applies for international shipments.
+To calculate the volumetric weight in lbs, you need to multiply the three dimensions in inches (length, width and height) and divide the result with the dimensional factor 166, which applies for international shipments.
 The airline will charge for the higher result (physical weight or dimensional weight).

 What’s the difference between parcel and freight?